 4 Hertie School of Government, Berlin

 Abstract.
 To achieve ambitious climate goals, such as 1.5°C target, all available options must be drawn.
 Cities as hotspots for people and infrastructure are key for a rapid transition towards a net zero emissions world economy.
 But systematic assessments on cities and climate change mitigation remain in their infancy.
-Yet, in times of big literature – defined as a large and exponentially growing literature base - the nature and size of the relevant literature for assessments is no longer obious/known.
+Yet, in times of big literature – defined as a large and exponentially growing literature base - the nature and size of the relevant literature for assessments is no longer obvious.
 Here, we use scientometric and big-data methods from computational linguistics for a systematic understanding of the research landscape on urban mitigation options and its evolutions over time.
 Such a systematic understanding is helpful for evaluating past and designing/performing future assessments on cities and climate change.
 We find that more than 80% of all relevant literature is not captured by a direct climate mitigation query.
 Most literature addresses social concerns of urban transport, buildings and metabolism, and climate action emerges as a co-benefit.
 We conclude by identifying epistemic communities that provide relevant input to this literature.

 Introduction

 For the global stock-take of the Paris Agreement, the Intergovernmental Panel on Climate Change (IPCC) has been tasked to inform climate diplomats comprehensively on the state of scientific knowledge around the 1.5°C goal in a Special Report.
-While the discussion of 1.5°C policy pathways has highlighted the role of negative emissions for staying within the tight and fast dwindling emission budget [1–4](REFs.), it has been largely neglected that the 1.5°C policy pathways also come with a distinctively different CO2 emissions profile compared to 2°C policy pathways: they require even more rapid in the medium-run and even deeper emissions reductions in the long-run as shown in Figure 1.
+While the discussion of 1.5°C policy pathways has highlighted the role of negative emissions for staying within the tight and fast dwindling emission budget [1–4](REFs.), it has been largely neglected that the 1.5°C policy pathways also come with a distinctively different (gross) CO2 emissions profile compared to 2°C policy pathways: they require even more rapid in the medium-run and even deeper emissions reductions in the long-run as shown in Figure 1.

 This paper starts from the assertion that the establishment of the 1.5°C goal has further reinforced the role and contribution of cities and urban infrastructures in climate change mitigation.
-Arguably, achieving global (gross) emission levels close to zero in the long-run is unthinkable without low and zero-carbon infrastructures globally.
+Arguably, achieving global (gross) emission levels close to zero in the long-run is unthinkable without low and zero-carbon infrastructures in place globally.
 Cities as infrastructure hotspots play a key role in shaping the long-run emission trajectories with opportunities for leapfrogging and risks for emissions lock-in.
 Even managing the rapid and steep emission reductions in the short- and medium-term will necessitate taking all available measures across governance levels.
-Particularly, with the slow progress in delivering national climate action, cities and local communities have emerged as one of the more ambitious policy communities in global climate change governance despite real problems in assessing their actual performance to date [5] (REF- urban chapter AR5).
+Particularly, with the slow progress in delivering national climate action, cities and local communities have emerged as one of the more ambitious policy communities in global climate change governance despite real problems in assessing their actual performance to date [5].